TURKEY – Turkish Thrace (Edirne, Tekirdağ)

 Wounded totals were Allies 123,598 and Ottomans 97,007.

-The Dardanelles have always been key to protecting Istanbul and access to the Black Sea especially for the least 600 years since 1453.
+The Dardanelles have always been key to protecting Istanbul and access to the Black Sea, especially for the last 600 years since 1453.
 In 1461-2, two fortresses were built on either side of the Dardanelles at the narrowest part – Kilitbehir on the European side and Kale-e Sultanye on the Asian side both fortified with cannons.
 Made ineffective by pirates and the 1650-57 Venetian attacks, 2 more fortresses were built in 1660.
 All were updated in the 1800’s.
-The British managed to get through due strong winds in 1807 and the forts were reinforced again.
-In 1907, telegraph improved defenses through better communication and 35 land batteries and ramparts were added.
-Gelibolu Fortress in Canakkale was the centre of the defense.
+The British managed to get through due to strong winds in 1807 and the forts were reinforced again.
+In 1907, the telegraph improved defences through better communication and 35 land batteries and ramparts were added.
+Gelibolu Fortress in Canakkale was the centre of the defence.

 CANAKKALE